 The only way you'll be able to keep renters in your apartment is by making sure they find your listing in the first place.
 List your rental property in multiple places: in apps, online, even in newspapers.
-Rental property listings need to be easily found by potential tenants in order to reduce the amount of time your property sits empty.
-The faster potential renters can find your space, the faster they can make the decision to move in.
+Rental property listings need to be easily found by potential tenants to reduce the amount of time your property sits empty.
+The faster the potential renters can find your space, the quicker they can decide to move in.

 Whether you decide to subscribe to an app or use free tools, choose ones that will mass publish you listing across many platforms to save you time in having to publish manually.

 4. Create Video Tours